- July 4th Holiday Schedule:

-- Memorial Day Holiday Schedule: Curbside recycling will be collected as normal on Monday, May 29.
-Please have your bins and carts out by 7AM as usual on your regularly scheduled collection day.
+Curbside recycling will be collected as normal on Tuesday, July 4.
+Please have your cart or bins out by 7AM as usual on your regularly scheduled collection day.

-The Orange County Construction and Demolition Landfill and all associated services such as Mulch Sales and the Household Hazardous Waste Collection), the Waste and Recycling Centers, and the OC Solid Waste Administrative office will be CLOSED on Monday, May 29.
+The Orange County Solid Waste Administrative office, the County Construction and Demolition Landfill and all associated services such as Mulch Sales and the Household Hazardous Waste Collection, and the Waste and Recycling Centers, will be CLOSED on Tuesday, July 4th.

 - Eubanks Rd.
-Waste and Recycling Center will close for remodeling February 28.
+Waste and Recycling Center will close for remodeling February-October.